cubear/FF5-Start-Encounter/README.md

 # FF5-Start-Encounter
 A mod for FF5 (SNES) to force encounters by pressing the start button.
-Start held down.

 Start_Encounter leaves the encounter rate as per normal, with encounters forced by pressing start.